10 a.m. Monday, April 21, 2014

 BACKCOUNTRY AVALANCHE HAZARD

-Above Tree Line: CONSIDERABLE Use increasing caution around wind loaded western slopes.
+Above Tree Line: MODERATE increasing to CONSIDERABLE in the afternoon.
+Use increasing caution around steep sun baked slopes.

-Below Tree Line: LOW Beware the lack of base.
+Below Tree Line: LOW Be wary of large paths.

 Please email me if you would like to be added or removed from this email list.